lmatosevic/chatgpt-cli/README.md

 # with only piped input and output image directed to file
 cat description.txt | gpt-img > ./image.png

+# with piped prompt, input image, and output image directed to file
+cat description.txt | gpt-img in=./sample/base.png > ./image.png

-# with only input directly from file, binary image data will be outputed to stdout
+# with only input directly from file, binary image data will be piped to stdout
 gpt-img < idea.txt
 ```

+_Image model dall-e-2 supports only one input image (must be square png file), dall-e-3 does not support input images,
+and gpt-image-1 model supports up to 16 input images._

 ### gpt-refactor [api_key] [prompt] [file_pattern]